rvsrvs/jasdev.github.io/_posts/2018-5-20-ladder-construction.md

 ## Intuition

 There’s a leap to be made between recognizing the spectrum and forming an intuition on how to move along it.
-Deploying this intuition can prevent our progress from reverting to the mean, which is especially helpful during trying times.
+Deploying this intuition is important because it can prevent our progress from reverting to the mean and be especially helpful during trying times.
 I learned this three years ago during an extended struggle with mental health.

 To paint context, a major part of my life is strength training.
 I started back in 2009—researching workouts, form, and techniques.
 The activity quickly became “an anchor in uneasy times, helped me look in the mirror with a palpable sense of peace, and continues to [[teach me lessons](/time-under-tension)].”
 Everything was incrementally smooth sailing until February of 2016; when I had a close call while deadlifting.
 I nearly passed out.
 The ensuing check-ups to rule out any potential injuries induced a constant, lingering worry in my mind.
 Two months of medical stress began affecting other areas of my life.
 Experiences I never thought twice about—exercise, flights, public speaking—became coated with anxiety.